delispeter19/Modelling-of-a-Mass-Spring-System/README.md

 In this repository, you will find the <b>Code</b> necessary to <b>Graph</b> and <b>Animate</b> a Mass Spring System of 5 masses.

+This project was part of a comprehensive assessment at Vanier College under our professor Ivan Ivanov.

+Below is a link to the associated paper.

+<a href="http://euclid.vaniercollege.qc.ca/~iti/proj/John_Peter_MS.pdf"><b><i>Modelling of a Mass Spring System Paper</i></b></a>

 <hr>

 <div align="center">